Composing MPC with LQR and Neural Network for Amortized Efficiency and Stable Control: Numerical Experiments

 \section{Numerical Experiments}

-To evaluate the running time performance of MAMPC, we conduct numerical experiments on four models in robotics, i.e., pendulum, triple pendulum, bicopter, and quadcopter.
-The models are selected for their significance in robotic applications: pendulum models are the building blocks for robot arm and leg control; copter models are an important model class in unmanned aerial vehicle control.
-We highlight key parameters and results of the four experiments in this section.
-For implementation details, please refer to the source code~\cite{wu2021mampcgithub}.
+To evaluate the running time performance of MAMPC, we conduct four numerical experiments on controlling a pendulum, a triple pendulum, a bicopter, and a quadcopter.
+The models are selected for their relevance in industrial robotic applications: Pendulum models are the building blocks for robot arm manipulation, while copter models are important model classes in unmanned aerial vehicle control.
+Performance and efficiency of MAMPC are evaluated through comparison with the corresponding baseline implicit MPC.

+All computations were conducted on an Intel Core i7-1065G7 CPU machine.
+Implementation is done via MATLAB.
+The following paragraphs highlight the key parameters and results of the four experiments.
+For implementation details, please refer to the source code at~\cite{wu2021mampcgithub}.